-It was an uncomplicated, easy pregnancy and at 23 weeks I had left some of the pregnancy complaints behind and was feeling strong, healthy and happy when I went in for the 23 week foetal assessment scan at Kingsbury’s Foetal Assessment Centre.
+It was an uncomplicated, easy pregnancy and at 23 weeks, Catherine Pate had left some of the pregnancy complaints behind.
+She was feeling strong, healthy and happy when she went in for the 23-week foetal assessment scan at Kingsbury’s Foetal Assessment Centre.

 Everything changed that day when they saw that our baby had a massive heart abnormality.
 In fact, it was actually three different abnormalities all manifested at the same time and included: Transposition of the Great Vessels (where the two major vessels that carry blood away from the heart – the aorta and the pulmonary artery – are switched); Double Outlet Right Ventricle (DORV, where both the pulmonary artery and aorta come from the same pumping chamber and no arteries are connected to the left ventricle); and no separation between the ventricles on the left or right sides of the heart.

-So now I was diagnosed with an incompetent cervix and told we would need another cerclage placed early in the next pregnancy.
-I did loads of research and we were not happy with the stats for success and so some more research later and a consult with my doctor and we found a doctor at Tygerberg, (also a professor at Stellenbosch) who does what is called a Transabdominal Cerclage (TAC) – basically the stitch is placed inside your abdomen at the very top of the cervix.
+I was subsequently diagnosed with an incompetent cervix and told we would need another cerclage placed early in the next pregnancy.
+I did loads of research and we were not happy with the stats for success.
+Some more research later and a consult with my doctor and we found a doctor at Tygerberg, (also a professor at Stellenbosch) who does what is called a Transabdominal Cerclage (TAC) – basically the stitch is placed inside your abdomen at the very top of the cervix.

-From there on out it was a high risk pregnancy with a visit to my regular OB-Gyn every two weeks.
-I suffered a fair amount of pain due to the operation and as my uterus stretched so too did the fresh scar tissue which was very uncomfortable.
-The worst was probably the anxiety that something would go wrong again this time!
+From there on out it was a high-risk pregnancy and I had to my regular OB-Gyn every two weeks.
+I suffered a fair amount of pain due to the operation and as my uterus stretched so too did the fresh scar tissue, which was very uncomfortable.
+The worst was probably the anxiety that something would go wrong again!

 Thankfully I managed to carry our little boy to term and he was delivered via caesarean at 36 weeks.
-The caesarean was scheduled earlier so that I did not risk going into labour naturally as this can cause tearing at the site of the stitch.
-(The stitch stays in forever now unless I wanted to have it removed via another abdominal op – which I won’t be doing.)
+The caesarean was scheduled earlier so that I did not risk going into labour naturally, as this can cause tearing at the site of the stitch.
+Interestingly, the stitch stays in forever now unless I wanted to have it removed via another abdominal op – which I won’t be doing.

 Our perseverance paid off.
-People asked us if we were mad trying AGAIN for a baby after everything we had been through but when I look at our little boy running around and feel the joy that he brings to us I know I would do it all over again a thousand times!
+People asked us if we were mad trying again for a baby after everything we had been through, but when I look at our little miracle boy running around and feel the joy that he brings us I know I would do it all over again a thousand times!